Skip to main content

 Cortisol has a complex relationship with inflammation.
 In acute situations, it acts as a powerful anti-inflammatory agent, suppressing the immune system to prioritize immediate survival.
 With chronic exposure, the body’s cells can become resistant to cortisol’s suppressive signals.
 This resistance allows a state of low-grade, systemic inflammation to flourish.

 This persistent inflammation is a key mechanism in the development of atherosclerosis, the process where cholesterol, fats, and inflammatory cells build up in the artery walls to form hard structures called plaques.
 These plaques narrow the arteries, restricting blood flow and increasing the risk of heart attack and stroke.
-The combination of endothelial damage, metabolic disruption, and chronic inflammation creates a comprehensive pathway from a state of to structural cardiovascular disease.
+The combination of endothelial damage, metabolic disruption, and chronic inflammation creates a comprehensive pathway from a state of chronic stress to structural cardiovascular disease.

 Chronic cortisol exposure systematically rewires your metabolism, creating a direct pathway to cardiovascular risk.